Posted by Drew Melendy on Jul 25, 2019 5:42:36 PM

 Social media coordinators know that strong messaging is important, but it doesn’t perform as well without visuals.
 That’s where their design and photo editing skills come in.
 With these skills, they can create polished on-brand visuals that stand out when your customers are scrolling through their feeds.

 While posting on your behalf, social media coordinators will monitor and manage your brand's social media channels.
-While doing this, they can interact with your audience, fostering conversations and building trust in your brand.
+Expect them to interact with your audience, fostering conversations and building trust in your brand.
 In doing so, they get an insider’s look at what topics and trends your target audience is interested in.
 From there, they can create and publish content fueled by these insights.

 Also, they can easily spot and utilize user-generated content.
 Social media coordinators can repost superfans' photos and testimonies to your brand’s channel to show appreciation and spread their brand advocacy.